 Primarily, RDEC (research and development expenditure credit) is used by big corporations and companies, but small and medium enterprises are also using the tax incentive policy.

 What’s the main idea of Research and development expenditure credits?

 UK passed the legislation in order to incentivize the R&D sector.
 They slashed the claim value from the tax line and moved it into the statutory accounts.
 So, what’s the benefit of this change?
 This change, made through legislation, actually put the spotlight on the R&D relief.
-It basically highlights it more and it is now visible to all key stakeholders and companies.
+The legislation basically introduced to highlight it more and it is now made visible to all key stakeholders and companies.

 Can you benefit from Research and development expenditure credits?

 If you’re an entrepreneur and interested in conducting research, then this scheme is for you.
-But, don’t sweat, because there’s a separate scheme if you are an SME.
 You can benefit from an SME R&D tax credit scheme.
-It is actually more generous and offers more tax credit rates.
+Excitingly, it is actually more generous and offers more tax credit rates.